 Disney World’s FastPass+ system makes it possible to ride popular attractions with minimal wait times.
-There are, however, some tips and strategies that differ for each park.
-Let’s discuss an effective Epcot Fastpass strategy.
+There are, however, some tips and strategies that differ for each of its theme parks.
+Here’s an effective Epcot Fastpass strategy.

 What is FastPass+?